Welcome to Hartwick College!

 What Not to Bring

 You can obtain a booklet on customs regulations at the consulate or embassy where you acquire your visa.
 Prohibited items include some foodstuffs, narcotics, and items for resale.
-For more information, visit the web site of the U.S. Customs Service.
+For more information, visit the web site of U.S. Customs & Border Protection.
 Since students are expected to buy required textbooks for all courses, and supplemental reading materials for review and research are available in libraries, you need not bring any books used in previous study.

 Electricity in the U.S. is 110 volts, 60 cycles.
 Outlets accommodate plugs with two flat blades and/or plugs with two flat blades and an adapter pin.
 If you bring an electric appliance (such as an electric razor or hair dryer) be sure that it will operate on U.S. current (110 volts).
 You may need to purchase an adapter plug.